-It is 6.30am – the top hour at one of the busiest and biggest wholesale fish markets and public sale centers in Mumbai.
+It is 6.30 am – the top hour at one of the busiest and biggest wholesale fish markets and public sale centers in Mumbai.
 Overflowing with clean blood and steeped with a stiff stench, it’s now not an area for the faint-hearted.
 But dressed in his chef’s whites, global-famous Sri Lankan chef and restaurateur Dharshan Munidasa is right at domestic.
 He wanders approximately, clicking snapshots, sorting out the tuna and Bombay geese and baby sharks.
-It takes us a while to capture preserve of him for the shoot.
+It takes us a while to capture and preserve him for the shoot.

 “This is the kind of place I love!
-The worst fish markets are those in Hong Kong and Singapore in which you’ve got useless fish freezing in white-tiled AC rooms,” he smiles.
+The worst fish markets are those in Hong Kong and Singapore, in which you’ve got useless fish freezing in white-tiled AC rooms,” he smiles.

 For the affection of nature